IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   Nested scheme for `catalog_offering`:
   - `offering_crn` - (Optional, String) The CRN for this catalog offering.
 Identifies a catalog offering by this unique property
   - `version_crn` - (Optional, String) The CRN for this version of a catalog offering.
 Identifies a version of a catalog offering by this unique property
+  - `plan_crn` - (Optional, String) The CRN for this catalog offering version's billing plan.
+If unspecified, no billing plan will be used (free).
+Must be specified for catalog offering versions that require a billing plan to be used.

     ~> **Note:**
     `offering_crn` conflicts with `version_crn`, both are mutually exclusive. `catalog_offering` and `image` id are mutually exclusive.